textbook-hunt/textbook-hunt/index.md

 # Textbook Hunt

+Here is the link to the textbook-hunt application: http://textbookhunt.meteorapp.com/#/
 ## Goal of the Project

 Textbook-Hunt provides college students with cheaper alternatives for textbooks and for students to buy and sell unneeded textbooks for additional pocket money.